Pella and Vergina Day Trip

 Description

-At the indicated time we'll meet next to the sculpture of Eleftherios Venizelos, located in Egnatia Street.
-We will board a minibus and leave Thessaloniki to start this excursion to Pella and Vergina.
+At the indicated time, we'll meet next to the sculpture of Eleftherios Venizelos in Egnatia Street.
+There, we'll board a minibus and leave Thessaloniki to start this excursion to Pella and Vergina.

-After a 45-minute drive, we'll reach Pella, the hometown of Alexander the Great, which was the capital of Macedonia between the 5th and 4th centuries BC.
-The site features an archaeological site that we will explore, learning about figures such as Aristotle, Euripides, Philip II, and Alexander the Great.
+After a 45-minute drive, we'll reach Pella, the hometown of Alexander the Great.
+This site was the capital of Macedonia between the 5th and 4th centuries BC.
+We will explore its archaeological site and learn about notable figures like Aristotle, Euripides, Philip II, and Alexander the Great.

-We will enter the site's museum to discover many finds, including everyday objects and exquisite mosaic floors of the "house of Dionysus" and the "house of Helena."
+We will visit the site's museum to see various finds, including everyday objects and remarkable mosaic floors from the "house of Dionysus" and the "house of Helena".

-Next, we will proceed to Vergina and stop in front of the Museum of the Royal Tombs of Aigai, which includes the tomb of King Philip II of Macedon.
+Next, we will travel to Vergina and stop in front of the Museum of the Royal Tombs of Aigai, where you can find the tomb of King Philip II of Macedon.

-After exploring this World Heritage Site, we will have a break at a local restaurant to enjoy a Greek lunch at your own expense.
+After exploring this World Heritage Site, we'll go to a local restaurant to enjoy a Greek lunch at your own expense.
 Finally, we'll return to Salonica.

 After 13 hours of excursion, we'll end the activity back at the starting point.